radareorg/radare2-book/analysis/types.md

  a : 0x000053c0 = 'world'
  b : 0x000053cc = 20
 ```

-Notice here we used `ts` command, which basically converts
-the C type description (or to be precise it's SDB representation)
-into the the sequence of `pf` commands.
-See more about [print format](basic_commands/print_modes.md).

-The `tp` command uses the `pf` string to print all the members of type at current offset/given address

 Also you could fill your own data into struct and print it using `tpx` command